Xin Guo, PhD

-What Dr. Guo loves about being at Pacific is the opportunity to give energizing lectures on medications and to mentor pre-pharmacy students.
-He also enjoys being involved in the Beta Omega chapter of the Rho Chi Society because of the youthful exuberance and team spirit of the students.
-His goals are to inspire students, advance science in drug delivery and help Pacific excel in the field of pharmaceutics and medical chemistry.
+As a Pacific faculty member, Dr. Guo loves the opportunity to give energizing lectures on medications and to mentor pre-pharmacy students.
+He also enjoys being involved in the Beta Omega chapter of the Rho Chi Honor Society because of the youthful exuberance and team spirit of the students.
+His goals are to inspire students, advance science in drug delivery and help Pacific excel in the field of pharmaceutics and medicinal chemistry.

 Dr. Guo is a member of the American Association of Pharmaceutical Scientists and has served as Chair for the organization's Bay Area Discussion Group.
 In addition, he is a member of the American Chemical Society.